GMITStudentJS/College-Project-Java/README.md

 Project for college Java class.

 ## Installation
-Download files, unzip files from compressed
+Download files or unzip files from compressed.

 ## Usage
-Once unzipped open in your choose IDE or
+Once unzipped open in your choosen IDE or
 Run in windows CMD Prompt

 ## Extra
-Java JDK is needed to run
+Java JDK needs to be install on your computer to run files.